 Kamy Wicoff, Founder, is the founder of She Writes.com

 Brooke Warner, Publisher, is the founder and president of Warner Coaching Inc., where she specializes in helping writers get published.
-In her fourteen years in the publishing industry, including eight years as Executive Editor at Seal Press, Brooke has shepherded nearly one thousand books through the publication process.
+In her fourteen years in the publishing industry, including eight years as Executive Editor at Seal Press, Brooke has shepherded hundreds books through the publication process.
 Brooke’s expertise is in traditional and new publishing, and she is a champion of all writers committed to making their dream of publishing a book a reality.
-Brooke’s website won an award from the Association of Independent Authors for Best Website for Independent Authors.
-She co-mentors memoirists in her biannual course, Write Your Memoir in Six Months, and sits on the board of the National Association of Memoir Writers and She Writes.
+Brooke mentors memoirists in her biannual course, Write Your Memoir in Six Months, and sits on the boards of the Independent Book Publishers Association (IBPA) as an executive board member; the National Association of Memoir Writers, and She Writes.
 She is the author of What’s Your Book?
 A Step-by-Step Guide to Get You from Inspiration to Published Author (She Writes Press, 2012) and How to Sell Your Memoir: 12 Steps to a Perfect Book Proposal (She Writes Press, 2013).

 Caitlyn Levin, Author Liaison and Project Editor, is a graduate from Barnard College with a degree in English Literature and a concentration in creative writing.
 She has special interest in Young Adult and eats Meg Cabot novels like they’re candy.
 She has been a contributor and editor for various literary magazines on the Columbia campus and abroad at Oxford, where she spent the entirety of her junior year.
 During her final year at Barnard, she organized events for the writing community and helped to run the Barnard writer’s blog.

 Developmental Editors & Coaches